 Inputs available: DVI TMDS, plus audio.
-For sound, connections must be made to the AV6 audio inputs.
+For sound, connections must be made to the AV6 audio

 Intended use of the input: digital set-top boxes and inputs from other digital video devices.
-NOTE: This DVI jack is not for computer con

-NOTE: This DVI jack is not for computer co nections.
+NOTE: This DVI jack is not for computer connections.
 VGA cannot be connected.